 ABOUT MIKE TITLEBAUM:

-For up-to-date information on the jazz program at IC, please join the Facebook group Ithaca College Jazz Enthusiasts.
+For up-to-date information on the jazz program at IC, please like the Facebook page Ithaca College Jazz.

-Questions about the jazz program at Ithaca College?
+Questions about jazz studies at Ithaca College?
 Please see the Frequently Asked Questions page.